aws-solutions-library-samples/guidance-for-attachment-management-to-aws-cloud-wan/README.md

-# Guidance for AWS Cloud WAN Attachment Management on AWS
+# Guidance for Attachment Management to  AWS Cloud WAN

 This Guidance builds an augmented approach of managing [AWS Cloud WAN](https://aws.amazon.com/cloud-wan/) segments, in a secure, scalable, and on-demand way.
 When your organization grows the number of AWS accounts and regions in use, this results in increased operational and security complexities related with admitting new user [Amazon Virtual Private Clouds (VPCs)](https://aws.amazon.com/vpc/) to the network - from performing the correct association to the correct segments, to continually ensuring adherence to the global IP addressing plan.
 This solution enforces the correct network segment membership, including IP address plan adherence, and allows for central infrastructure teams to overwrite the solution behaviour through tagging configuration when needed.